All Collections

 define( 'DB_HOST', 'localhost' );

-Some unoptimized code on your website can cause you to reach max_user_connections limits.
-To solve this you can terminate such connections manually as guided here:
+Some unoptimized code on your website can cause you to reach the max_user_connections limit.
+To solve it, you can terminate such connections manually by following these steps:

-• Once that's done you will see the list of current processes, you can stop it by clicking on Stop the process:
+2. Once that's done, the list of current processes will be generated.
+You can stop each one by clicking on Stop the process:

 Did this answer your question?